 Using our free online Decoder we extracted the following:

-I do want to mention something about the redirect code as it wasn’t usual, at least not to me.
+I do want to mention something about the redirect code as it was unusual, at least to me.

-As you can see, User-Agent and “www” don’t affect redirects.
-What really affects them is the referrer, non-Chinese origin plus some luck (or lack of it).
-So much for the scenario above uh.. hehehe..
+As you can see, user agent and “www” don’t affect the conditions for the redirects.
+What really affects them is the referrer: non-Chinese origin plus some luck (or lack of it).
+So much for the scenario we first had in mind.

-If you find yourself in a similar issue and need help please let us know.
-Via our services we’ll do everything necessary to ensure that infections like this are addressed in a timely manner and we found great joy in little scavenger hunts!!
+If you find yourself with a similar issue and need help, please let us know.
+Via our services we’ll do everything necessary to ensure that infections like this are addressed in a timely manner.
+We find great joy in little scavenger hunts!